6 Steps: How to Define an Experience Strategy:

 How safe is it for people at our company to inquire, think creatively, and de-risk innovation?

-Begin with growing a culture that can balance healthy dialogue that leads to constructive discussion.
-Follow a framework for innovative thinking, testing, and de-risking assumptions across your organization to bring about sustainable change.
+Begin by cultivating a culture that encourages healthy dialogue, fostering constructive discussions.
+Follow a structured framework for innovative thinking, testing, and de-risking assumptions across your organization to drive sustainable change.

 Some Philosophies and Methodologies:

-A skilled facilitator can design and drive small to large-scale workshops that can achieve innovative ideas from cross-functional collaboration and begin unlocking how to delight your customers and users.
+A skilled facilitator can design and lead workshops of various sizes that foster cross-functional collaboration, generate innovative ideas, and begin unlocking new ways to delight your customers and users.

 Step 5: Develop Strategy